-His most famous poem is called "To the Wine" and goes as follows: "As a bride as fragrant and as fiery as my passion, you shine from the cup towards me, sweet wine.
-Like a bride, I want to love you in a flattering way, how my passion ought to flow from you, flowing into my mind.
-On top of that I want to write down a few verses.
-Full of imagination, only verses consecrated to you.
-I want to give you everything that you gave me in the deepest blessedness . " Hafis wished to be buried in a barrel of wine.
-After his death, his complete works were collected in a "Dīwān" (poetry collection) and later translated or nachgedichtet.
+His most famous poem is called "To the Wine" and goes as follows: "Like a bride as fragrant and as fiery as my passion, you shine from the cup towards me, sweet wine.
+Like a bride, I want to love you in a flattering way, like my passion should flow from you, flowing into my mind.
+On top of that, I want to write down a few verses.
+Full of imagination, only sacred verses.
+By this I want to give you everything that you gave me in the deepest blessedness . " Hafis wished to be buried in a barrel of wine.
+After his death, his complete works were collected in a "Dīwān" (collection of poems) and later translated or nachgedichtet.
 This inspired Johann Wolfgang von Goethe (1749-1832), who regarded Hafis as a spiritual twin soul, for his "West-Eastern Divan" and moved him to the statement: "Granted!
-The poets of the East are taller than those of the Occident . " Another famous Persian poet and wine lover was Omar Khayyam,
+The poets of the East are greater than those of the Occident . " Another famous Persian poet and wine lover was Omar Khayyam,